Ahmad al-Mansur: Relations with Europe

 Morocco's standing with the Christian states was still in flux.
-The Spaniards and the Portuguese were seen as the infidel, but al-Mansur knew that the only way his sultanate would thrive was to continue to benefit from alliances with other Christian economies.
+The Spaniards and the Portuguese were seen as infidels, but al-Mansur knew that the only way his sultanate would thrive was to continue to benefit from alliances with other Christian economies.
 To do that, Morocco had to control sizeable gold resources of its own.
 Accordingly, al-Mansur was drawn irresistibly to the trans-Saharan gold trade of the Songhai in hopes of solving Morocco's economic deficit with Europe.

 Al-Mansur developed friendly relations with England in view of an Anglo-Moroccan alliance.
-In 1600 he sent his Secretary Abd el-Ouahed ben Messaoud as ambassador to the Court of Queen Elizabeth I of England to negotiate an alliance against Spain.
+In 1600, he sent his Secretary Abd el-Ouahed ben Messaoud as ambassador to the Court of Queen Elizabeth I of England to negotiate an alliance against Spain.

-Al-Mansur also wrote about reconquering al-Andalus for Islam back from the Christian Spanish.
-In a letter of 1 May 1601 he wrote that he also had ambitions to colonize the New World and settle it with Moroccans.
-He envisioned that Islam would prevail in the Americas and the Mahdi would be proclaimed from the two sides of the oceans.
+Al-Mansur also wrote about reconquering al-Andalus for Islam from the Christian Spanish.
+In a letter dated 1 May 1601, he wrote that he also had ambitions to colonize the New World.
+He envisioned that Islam would prevail in the Americas and that the Mahdi would be proclaimed from the two sides of the oceans.

 Al-Mansur had French physicians at his court.
 Arnoult de Lisle was physician to the sultan from 1588 to 1598.
 He was then succeeded by Étienne Hubert d'Orléans from 1598 to 1600.
-Both in turn returned to France to become professors of Arabic at the Collège de France, and continued with their diplomatic endeavours.
+Both returned to France to become professors of Arabic at the Collège de France, and continued with their diplomatic endeavours.